-- The governor is Republican (R).
+- (a) the governor is Republican (R).
 (The complementary class of politicians is Democrat (D) or Independent (I).
 An informal examination of the political landscape suggests that Independents tend to be more closely aligned with the Democratic Party.
-We thus treat D or I politicians as belonging to the same class, DI); - 2.
-The majority of both houses of the legislature are R; - 3.
-The majority of both houses of the legislature are DI; - 4.
-The governorship changed last year from R to DI; - 5.
-The majority control of the legislature changed last year from DI or split (between R and DI chambers) to R; - 6.
-An interaction between the R governor and the R legislature indicator variables; - 7.
-An interaction between R governor and the DI legislature indicator variables (note that the omitted interaction category is R governor and a split legislature); - 8.
-The reelection of an incumbent governor last year; and - 9.
-The reelection of a Republican incumbent governor last year.
+We thus treat D or I politicians as belonging to the same class, DI); - (b) the majority of both houses of the legislature are R; - (c) the majority of both houses of the legislature are DI; - (d) the governorship changed last year from R to DI; - (e) the majority control of the legislature changed last year from DI or split (between R and DI chambers) to R; - (f) an interaction between the R governor and the R legislature indicator variables; - (g) an interaction between R governor and the DI legislature indicator variables (note that the omitted interaction category is R governor and a split legislature); - (h) the reelection of an incumbent governor last year; - (i) the reelection of a Republican incumbent governor last year.

-We form first-order and second-order spatial lags (i.e., weighted averages with the same distance-weights used in constructing $\tau{i,i}^{\#}$) of the above variables as potential instruments.
+We form first-order and second-order spatial lags (i.e., weighted averages with the same distance-weights used in constructing $\tau{i,t}^{\#}$) of the above variables as potential instruments.
 Each of the four tax variables is projected against different subsets drawn from this set of potential instruments.
-The subset used in estimation for each tax variable is the same instrument sets selected in Chirinko and Wilson (2009b) based on an optimal instrument search algorithm described in footnote 5.
-The instrument sets are listed in the notes to Table 2.
+The subset used in estimation for each tax variable is the same instrument sets selected in Chirinko and Wilson (2009b) based on an optimal instrument search algorithm described in footnote 4.
+The instrument sets are listed in the Notes To Table 2.

-Details concerning the construction and data sources for the series discussed in this sub-section can be found in the Data Appendix to Chirinko and Wilson (2008).
+Details concerning the construction and data sources for the series discussed in this subsection can be found in the Data Appendix to Chirinko and Wilson (2008).